vscode-kubernetes-tools/vscode-kubernetes-tools/docs/extending/localtunneldebugger.md

 Depending on your extension you may have other activation events as well.

-### Registering local redirection debug providers with the Kubernetes extension
+### Registering local tunnel debug providers with the Kubernetes extension

 In your extension's `activate` function, you must register your provider(s) using the Kubernetes extension API.
 The following sample shows how to do this using the NPM